 Lacto fermentation delivers intense and complex heat.
 My Fresno pepper hot sauce includes the seeds of the peppers.
 So be warned, the sauce packs quite a punch.

 Lacto-fermentation is an ancient method of food preservation that has been around for thousands of years.
 Not long ago, fermentation was the way to have food for the winter.
-The excess harvest was lacto-fermented and preserved for the winter months.
-How things have changed in our days, instead of the lacto fermented nutrient rich foods full of enzymes and probiotics, the average diet today consists mainly of sugar laden, lab created and highly manufactured foods.
+The excess harvest was Lacto-fermented and preserved for the winter months.
+How things have changed in our days, instead of the Lacto fermented nutrient-rich foods full of enzymes and probiotics, the average diet today consists mainly of sugar-laden, lab-created and highly manufactured foods.

-FYI, my hot sauce only needs salt, water and red Fresno peppers.
+FYI, my hot sauce only needs salt, water, and red Fresno peppers.
 That’s it!

 Oops, one more thing that I almost forgot, time.
 You can’t ferment without time.

 I let my peppers age for one week in a Mason jar with the lid tightly closed.
 After the second day, the mix starts bubbling and you know the fermentation has begun.
-Some suggest to ferment a hot sauce for up to a month, however, one week is long enough for me.
+Some suggest fermenting a hot sauce for up to a month, however, one week is long enough for me.
 The fermentation changes the flavor of the hot sauce, adding a much more complex tangy layer.

-The salt water brine creates an anaerobic environment (free of oxygen) where only lactobacillus bacteria can survive.
+The saltwater brine creates an anaerobic environment (free of oxygen) where only lactobacillus bacteria can survive.
 The lactobacillus bacteria act as a preservative, keeping harmful bacteria from living in the ferment.
 The process works because of the fact that harmful bacteria can’t tolerate much salt, but there are healthy bacteria that can.

 Lacto-fermentation “How It Works” written by Leda Meredith explains the stages as…